mapitman/mdview/mdview.1.md

 # DESCRIPTION

 Formats a markdown file as HTML, writes it to a temporary file and then launches that file in the default web browser.
+By default, it will use the operating system's default temporary directory unless the environment variable MDVIEW_DIR is set.

 ## Options